-When we talk about leadership, vulnerability seems to be one of traits that we are hardly talk about.
-Does every leader has to be seen as tough, smart and has no emotions?
+When we talk about leadership, vulnerability seems to be one of the traits we talk least.
+Does every leader has to be seen as tough, fearless, and has no misery or sadness?

 I don’t think so.

-Running a team is hard especially when your company has no formal training for their first time managers.
-Indeed, being the face of the company is actually an intimidating role and can take a toll, yet it doesn’t mean you have to put your vulnerability last.
+Running a team is hard when your company has no formal training for their first-time people’s managers.
+Indeed, being the face of the company is an intimidating role and can take a toll, yet it doesn’t mean you have to put your vulnerability last.

 People often say growth often trumps all.
 However, when you put your ego first and then hide your vulnerability, it can cause more harm than good in the long-run.